-San Diego Christian will grant college level credit for proficiency demonstrated through the Advanced Placement Examination and/or the College Level Examination Programs.
+San Diego Christian College will grant college level credit for proficiency demonstrated through the Advanced Placement Examination and/or the College Level Examination Programs.
 Up to thirty semester credit hours can be earned through these programs.
-A list of the passing scores and maximum credit hour awards as they translate to specific SDC offerings can be obtained from Graduation Coaches in the Enrollment Services Office.
+A list of the passing scores and maximum credit hour awards as they translate to specific SDCC offerings can be obtained from the Enrollment Services Office.
 Credit received by examination is tuition free and may apply toward your total requirements for graduation.